A BRIEF HISTORY OF PORTSMOUTH, ENGLAND

 Tourism also became a major industry in Portsmouth.
 Mary Rose, the Tudor warship was raised from the seabed in 1982 and became a museum.
 The D Day museum opened in 1984 and in 1987 HMS Warrior, Britain's first iron warship, was moved to Portsmouth.
-Meanwhile The Cascades Shopping Centre opened in 1989.
+Meanwhile The Cascades shopping mall opened in 1989.

 PORTSMOUTH IN THE 21st CENTURY

 In the early 21st century Portsmouth is still a thriving city.
 Tourism is flourishing.
-In 2001 a new shopping centre opened at Gunwharf.
+In 2001 a new shopping center opened at Gunwharf.
 Also in 2001 Millennium Promenade opened.
 The Pompey Centre was built in 2003.
-Portsmouth's newest tourist attraction, the Spinnaker Tower, opened in 2005.
+The Spinnaker Tower opened in 2005.